jameszah/ESP32-CAM-Video-Telegram/README.md

 <h2> Hardware </h2>

 Hardware looks similar to the photos, samples over here.
-Just remember it is gpio 13, active high PIR, and it makes sense to put a big capacitor between power and ground to cover currennt surges from the WiFi.
+Just remember it is gpio 13 with a big resistor (10 Kohm), active high PIR, and it makes sense to put a big capacitor between power and ground to cover currennt surges from the WiFi.

 https://github.com/jameszah/ESP32-CAM-Video-Recorder